The SR Heritage Train

 We believe this has never been done on three foot gauge, or (as far as we know) on any other gauge.

-Then of course there’s the rolling stock for this locomotive to haul: firstly, there is covered van No 40, for which the underframe is ready – re-gauged from a Royal Naval 1940s wagon at 2’6″ gauge, shortened to 10′, raised to SR coupling height, and fully braked.
-A local workshop – Special Objectives for the Local Disabled – has completed the body build, entirely in hardwood: the van, now lettered and numbered, is at SteamWorks, Southwold, on display., with jointing as original, only the sliding doors are still to be constructed.
-These are scheduled for building in 2017, with all the complex door track and hanger steel-work already in hand, manufactured to SRT design by Peggs of Aldeburgh.
-An unusual part of the heritage train is an additional, static SR van body – No. 13 – which is complete, and in place at Wenhaston Station as a tool shed for the volunteers.
+Then of course there’s the rolling stock for this locomotive to haul: firstly, there is covered van No 40, her underframe is re-gauged from a Royal Naval 1940s wagon at 2’6″ gauge, shortened to 10′, raised to SR coupling height, and fully braked.
+A local workshop – Special Objectives for the Local Disabled – has completed the body build, entirely in hardwood: the van, now lettered and numbered, is at SteamWorks, Southwold, on display.
+Many of the bespoke metal components have been manufactured to SRT design by Peggs of Aldeburgh.
+An unusual part of the heritage train is an additional, static SR van body – No. 13 – which is complete, and in place at Wenhaston Station used as a tool shed for the volunteers.

 SR Van 13 body at Wenhaston Station

-Secondly, there is a classic high-curved-end open wagon No 41: the under frame has been re-gauged and modified similarly to that of No. 40, the floor is almost complete, and SRT volunteers are currently constructing the body with timber kindly donated by Duncan’s Builders, Reydon.
-Only the hinged side doors remain to be completed.
+Secondly, there is a classic high-curved-end open wagon No 41: the under frame has been re-gauged and modified similarly to that of No. 40, the floor and body had been completed by SRT volunteers using timber kindly donated by Duncan’s Builders, Reydon.

 Wagon 41 being painted